projectcalico/calico/docs/DigitalOcean.md

 # Running calico-docker on DigitalOcean
-Calico runs on the DigitalOcean virtualization platform.
+Calico is designed to provide high performance massively scalable virtual networking for private data centers.
+But you can also run Calico within a public cloud such as DigitalOcean.
 The following instructions show how to network containers using Calico routing and the Calico security model on DigitalOcean.

 ## Getting Started
 These instructions assume a total of two DigitalOcean hosts running CoreOS.
 For more general background, see the [CoreOS on DigitalOcean documentation](https://coreos.com/docs/running-coreos/cloud-providers/digitalocean/).